 Anti-aircraft Missile Systems: Russia delivered to Iran (January 2007) 30 anti-aircraft missile systems (Tor MI), worth over \$1 billion.
-In September 2006, Ukraine agreed to sell Iran the Kolchuga radar system that can improve Iran's detection of combat aircraft.
-In December 2007, Russia agreed to sell the highly capable S-300 (also known as SA-20 "Gargoyle") air defense system, which would greatly enhance Iran's air defense capability.
-The value of the deal is estimated at \$800 million.
-The system is a ground-to-air missile whose sale to Iran would, according to most experts, not technically violate the provisions of U.N.
+In December 2007, Russia agreed to sell the highly capable S-300 air defense system, which would greatly enhance Iran's air defense capability, at an estimated cost of \$800 million.
+The system would not, according to most experts, technically violate the provisions of U.N.
 Resolution 1929, because the system is not covered in the "U.N.
 Registry on Conventional Arms.
-However, on September 22, 2010, Russian President Medvedev signed a decree banning the supply of the system to Iran, asserting that its provision to Iran is banned by Resolution 1929.
-In November 2011, Iran claimed to have deployed its own version (Mersad) of the Russian S-200 air defense system and said in September 2012 that it has completed 30% of a missile defense network similar to the S-300.
+However, on September 22, 2010, then Russian President Medvedev signed a decree banning the supply of the system to Iran, asserting that its provision to Iran is banned by Resolution 1929.
+In November 2011, Iran claimed to have deployed its own version (Mersad) of the system.
 In August 2011, Iran sued Russia at the International Court of Justice for non-delivery of the system.